Install on a Kubernetes Cluster¶

 auth:

 # The auth type to use.
-One of {dummy, kerberos, jupyterhub, custom}.
+One of {simple, kerberos, jupyterhub, custom}.

 # A shared password to use for all users.